Coder787-source/OmniChess/README.md

 ### 🍎 macOS (Apple Silicon)

-1. Download the **macOS Apple Silicon** Stockfish binary from [stockfishchess.org](https://stockfishchess.org/download/) and rename it to `stockfish-macos-m1-apple-silicon`.
+1. Download the **macOS Apple Silicon** Stockfish binary from [stockfishchess.org](https://stockfishchess.org/download/).
+Open `OmniChess-MacOS-ARM.py` in a text editor, find the `STOCKFISH_PATH` variable at the top, and rename your binary to match that name exactly.

 2. Remove the quarantine flag and make it executable:
    ```bash